nd31pr0/Restaurant_Page/README.md

 ## Description

 The project builds a restaurant page.
+* The major aim of this project is give a heads up on using webpack for code transpilation.

 ## The Odin Project (Web development) Completed projects